How LINQPad Works

 In the past, LINQPad used in-memory Remoting channels to communicate with the server processes.
 Now it uses a custom-written communications layer that runs atop Windows shared memory (yes, there are plenty of pointers!)
 This provides a faster, more reliable, and fully asynchronous communications layer.

-LINQPad 5+ compiles your queries using the Microsoft Roslyn libraries (in the past it used .NET's CSharpCodeProvider and VBCodeProvider).
+LINQPad 5+ compiles your queries using the Microsoft Roslyn libraries.
 Because C# and VB are statically typed, any database objects that you reference need the backing of a typed DataContext.
 For performance, LINQPad builds typed DataContexts on the fly - either using Reflection.Emit - or by generating and compiling source code.

 Because so much work goes on the background (querying database schemas, emitting typed DataContexts, compiling and then executing queries), every potentially time-intensive feature of LINQPad must operate asynchronously to maintain a responsive user interface.

-LINQPad's Dump command feeds the output into an HTML stream which it displays using an embedded web browser (you can see this by right-clicking a query result and choosing 'View Source'.
+LINQPad's Dump command feeds the output into an HTML stream which it displays using an embedded web browser (you can see this by right-clicking a query result and choosing 'Inspect'.
 The transformation into HTML is done via a library called Hyperlinq.
 The deferred expansion of results and lazy fetching of additional data when you click on hyperlinks works via JavaScript.
-THis means that most of the HTML is typically prepopulated after a query finishes executing.
 The lambda window populates using a custom expression tree visitor (simply calling ToString on an expression tree is no good because it puts the entire output on one line).

 LINQPad's query editor uses Actipro's SyntaxEditor control (a very polished product).
 Features such as syntax highlighting, red squiggly underlines and autocompletion require that you lexically and semantically parse the source code.
 Lexical parsing means reading the raw text stream and breaking it up into a stream of tokens; a semantic parser then reads those tokens and figures out what they mean in context, emitting a code DOM (called an Abstract Syntax Tree).
 The final step is to resolve the nodes in the AST into .NET types and members (binding).